chalatz/tours/pages/tours/driving/seniors-tour.md

 tour:
   title: '"Senior Citizens Tours in Rhodes" DT13'
   duration: Half Day
+  summary: ''
 overview:
   items:
   - title: The New Town and the Old Harbor where according to tradition the Colossus of Rhodes once stood (Stop Visit Photos)
   - title: The North Point of the Island where the Aegean Sea and the Mediterranean Sea meet - Natural Phenomenon (Stop Photos)
   - title: 'We drive up to Monte Smith - Acropolis of Rhodes - Scenic Vantage Point so you can see:'
-  - title: <strong>A )</strong> The Panoramic View of Rhodes New and Old Town and the West Coast of the island (Stop Photos)
+  - title: "<strong>A )</strong> The Panoramic View of Rhodes New and Old Town and the West Coast of the island (Stop Photos)"
-  - title: <strong>B )</strong> From a distance you can also get your pictures of the Temple of Apollo, the Ancient Stadium and Theater (Stop Photos)
+  - title: "<strong>B )</strong> From a distance you can also get your pictures of the Temple of Apollo, the Ancient Stadium and Theater (Stop Photos)"
   - title: We drive South East to Lindos 50km / 32 miles via little villages and Olive Grooves
   - title: On the Way to Lindos we stop at the Anthony Quinn Bay, takes its name from the famous Hollywood actor - Scenic (Stop Visit Photos)
   - title: An short stop at a pottery workshop where the traditional pottery of Rhodes is made.
 You can see the wonderful pieces of art (Stop Visit Photos)<br>One mile before Lindos we stop at a vantage point for a Panoramic View of Lindos White Village and the Acropolis (Stop Photos)
-  - title: "We drive down, south of Lindos village to Saint Paul's Bay - so you can see:"
+  - title: 'We drive down, south of Lindos village to Saint Paul''s Bay - so you can see:'
-  - title: <strong>A )</strong> The Wild Nature Landscape - where the apostle is said to have landed in the year 51 AD to preach Christianity to the Rhodians (Stop Photos)
+  - title: "<strong>A )</strong> The Wild Nature Landscape - where the apostle is said to have landed in the year 51 AD to preach Christianity to the Rhodians (Stop Photos)"
-  - title: <strong>B )</strong> From this point you can also view the cave where the film “The Guns of Navarone” was filmed.
-(Stop Photos)
+  - title: "<strong>B )</strong> From this point you can also view the cave where the film “The Guns of Navarone” was filmed.
+(Stop Photos)"
   - title: You don't enter Lindos Village or Acropolis to skip walking.
 From a closer vantage point you can get your great photos (Stop Photos)
   - title: On the Way back a beak for refreshments or a light snack (not normal lunch) at a Seaside village at the Mediterranean Sea right on the water’s edge - scenic
   - title: We continue back and the last 14km / 8 miles we drive via Faliraki beautiful beach and Kallithea spa, the coastal road
   - title: Back to Rhodes Town / Cruise Port / or to your place (The Old Town is a 10 min flat walk from the Cruise Port)
   - title: 'Duration: 5:00 hours'
     classes: bold
   - title: 'Extensions: You can add more Attractions / Lunch Time / Beach Time'